-Eurasian watermilfoil (Myriophyllum spicatum L.) is an invasive aquatic plant that was introduced to North America in the early 1940s.
+Eurasian watermilfoil (Myriophyllum spicatum L.) is an invasive aquatic plant that was introduced to North America in 1880 in New York state.
 It grows rapidly and tends to form a dense canopy on the water surface, which often interferes with recreation, inhibits water flow, and impedes navigation.
 Eurasian watermilfoil is a particularly problematic aquatic weed, due to its ability to reproduce from fragments and spread rapidly, its high growth rate in a range of temperatures and environmental conditions, and its tendency to reach the surface and form extensive mats of plant at the surface, which can allow it to shade and outcompete native vegetation.
-Click here to learn about Eurasian and hybrid watermilfoil research at MAISRC.

 What it is